mafaldaramoa/VQE/README.md

 Implementation of Adapt VQE ([1][2]), using the CIRQ simulator for the evaluation of both the energy and the gradient, and OpenFermion, PySCF and their plug-in for the chemistry part.
 Includes:
 - A noise free, matrix algebra based version of the algorithm.
-- The possibility of removing terms.
+- The possibility of removing terms or growing the ansatz conservatively (multiple optimization attempts per iteration).
 - Multiple pool options (the ones used in Qubit Adapt [1] and Fermionic Adapt [2], and others).
 - Functions to estimate the required numer of CNOTs.
 - Functions to examine the Slater determinants in the state.